iausathub/satchecker/docs/source/api_response.rst

    * - name
      - Name of the satellite (either specified by the user, or the one associated with the given NORAD ID and TLE data)
    * - observer_gcrs_km
-     - Position vector for the observer (Geocentric Celestial Reference System (GCRS))
+     - Position vector for the observer (Geocentric Celestial Reference System (GCRS), relative to Earth's center)
    * - phase_angle_deg
      - The angle between the satellite, the observer, and the sun in degrees
    * - range_km